YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_4_setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 GitLab offers a variety of security scans to enhance application security.
 Some scanners will scan the static source code, and others will scan the running application for vulnerabilities.

 The scanners use both OpenSource and GitLab built tools, which vary by language.
 The language in the application is auto-detected by GitLab.
-For these OpenSource tools, the infrastructure is maintained by GitLab, saving users lot's of cost and hassle maintaining.
+For these OpenSource tools, the infrastructure is maintained by GitLab, and the rules used are created by our security reseachers.

 We will go over the following scanners:

 1. [Static Application Security Testing (SAST)](https://docs.gitlab.com/ee/user/application_security/sast/): analyzes your source code for known vulnerabilities.
 2. [Dynamic Application Security Testing (DAST)](https://docs.gitlab.com/ee/user/application_security/dast/): analyzes your running application for known vulnerabilities.
-3. [Container Scanning](https://docs.gitlab.com/ee/user/application_security/container_scanning/): scans Docker images for known vulnerabilities
+3. [Container Scanning](https://docs.gitlab.com/ee/user/application_security/container_scanning/): scans container images for known vulnerabilities
-4. [Dependency Scanning](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/): scans project dependencies for known vulnerabilities
+4. [Dependency + License Scanning](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/): scans project dependencies for known vulnerabilities and detects licenses used by dependencies
-5. [License Scanning](https://docs.gitlab.com/ee/user/compliance/license_compliance/): scans licenses to see if they are incompatible with a set policy
-6. [Secret Detection](https://docs.gitlab.com/ee/user/application_security/secret_detection/): Scans for secrets checked into source code
+5. [Secret Detection](https://docs.gitlab.com/ee/user/application_security/secret_detection/): Scans for secrets checked into source code
-7. [Infrastructure as Code Scanning](https://docs.gitlab.com/ee/user/application_security/iac_scanning/): Scans your IaC configuration files for known vulnerabilities.
+6. [Infrastructure as Code Scanning](https://docs.gitlab.com/ee/user/application_security/iac_scanning/): Scans your IaC configuration files for known vulnerabilities.
 IaC scanning supports configuration files for Terraform, Ansible, AWS CloudFormation, and Kubernetes.
-8. [Coverage-Guided Fuzzing](https://docs.gitlab.com/ee/user/application_security/coverage_fuzzing/): Sends random inputs to an instrumented version of your application in an effort to cause unexpected behavior.
+7. [Coverage-Guided Fuzzing](https://docs.gitlab.com/ee/user/application_security/coverage_fuzzing/): Sends random inputs to an instrumented version of your application in an effort to cause unexpected behavior.
-9. [Web-API Fuzzing](https://docs.gitlab.com/ee/user/application_security/api_fuzzing/): Sets operation parameters to unexpected values in an effort to cause unexpected behavior and errors in the API backend
+8. [Web-API Fuzzing](https://docs.gitlab.com/ee/user/application_security/api_fuzzing/): Sets operation parameters to unexpected values in an effort to cause unexpected behavior and errors in the API backend
-10. [DAST API-Scanning](https://docs.gitlab.com/ee/user/application_security/dast_api/): analyzes the APIs of your running application for known vulnerabilities using REST, SOAP, GraphQL, Form bodies, JSON, or XML definitions.
+9. [DAST API-Scanning](https://docs.gitlab.com/ee/user/application_security/dast_api/): analyzes the APIs of your running application for known vulnerabilities using REST, SOAP, GraphQL, Form bodies, JSON, or XML definitions.
-11. [Code Quality Scanning](https://docs.gitlab.com/ee/ci/testing/code_quality.html): ensures your project’s code stays simple, readable, and easy to contribute to.
+10. [Code Quality Scanning](https://docs.gitlab.com/ee/ci/testing/code_quality.html): ensures your project’s code stays simple, readable, and easy to contribute to.
-12. [Operational Container Scanning](https://docs.gitlab.com/ee/user/clusters/agent/vulnerabilities.html): scans the container images in your cluster for known vulnerabilities.
+11. [Operational Container Scanning](https://docs.gitlab.com/ee/user/clusters/agent/vulnerabilities.html): scans the container images in your cluster for known vulnerabilities.

 ## Step 1: Adding Security Scans to the pipeline